 Unfortunately, it often goes undiagnosed, upsetting an individual’s academic performance and career opportunities later in life.
 Learn more about how to help dyspraxic children in the classroom.

 What is dyslexia?

 There is some controversy about a definition of dyslexia, but in 2007 The British Dyslexia Association Management Board accepted the following: “a specific learning difficulty that mainly affects the development of literacy and language related skills.

 It is likely to be present at birth and to be life-long in its effects. … It tends to be resistant to conventional teaching methods, but its effect can be mitigated by appropriately specific intervention, including the application of information technology and supportive counselling.”
 (BDA Management Board, 2007)”

 Individuals with dyslexia struggle to process phonemes or sounds and can sometimes take longer to perform routine language tasks such as decoding in reading and spelling in writing.
 It can also impact on working memory.

 Dyslexia is the most common of the Specific Learning Difficulties, affecting up to 10% of the population – 4% severely so.
 Other Specific Learning Difficulties include dyscalculia, slow processing speed, attention deficit disorder, attention deficit hyperactivity disorder and specific language impairment, all of which are usually hereditary.

 What do dyslexia and dyspraxia have in common?

-The dyslexia friendly Touch-type Read and Spell Computer Course helps student develop and improve literacy and self-esteem by teaching touch-typing in a unique way, so that their writing can become automatic.
+The dyslexia and dyspraxia-friendly Touch-type Read and Spell course helps students develop and improve literacy skills and self-esteem by teaching touch-typing in a unique way, so that their writing can become automatic.